Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 Vial stoppers are latex free.

 Exposure of pharmaceutical products to heat should be minimized.
 Avoid excessive heat.
 Protect from freezing.
-It is recommended that the product be stored at 20°-25°C (68°-77°F), however, brief excursions are permitted between 15°-30°C (59°-86°F).
+It is recommended that the product be stored at 20° to 25°C (68° to 77°F), however, brief excursions are permitted between 15° to 30°C (59° to 86°F).
 See USP controlled room temperature.

 Principal Display Panel Text for Container Label:

 (pentobarbital sodium injection, USP)

 50 mg/mL CII